mehrvarz/rtcchat/README.md

 WebRTC peer-to-peer chat service written in Go

-Q: What does it takes to connect two browsers, both behind a NAT?
+Q: What does it takes to connect two browsers, both behind a NAT?<br/>
 A: A secret word

 Works with [Firefox 22+](http://getfirefox.com/) on the Desktop and with [Firefox 25+ on Android](http://ftp.mozilla.org/pub/mozilla.org/mobile/nightly/latest-mozilla-central-android/).